EmmyTegs05/EmmyTegs05/README.md

 <div align="justify">

-I’m a cybersecurity engineer with 5+ years of hands-on experience in **Cybersecurity** with a specialized interest in **Vulnerability Assessment and Penetration Testing** on different aspects of Networks, hosts, APIs, and web applications.
+I’m a cybersecurity engineer with 5+ years of hands-on experience in **Cybersecurity** with a specialized interest in **Vulnerability Assessment and Penetration Testing** across various aspects of Networks, hosts, APIs, and web applications.
 I’ve helped secure government and enterprise systems, translating technical findings into **clear, actionable remediation** for both technical and non-technical stakeholders.

 </div>